active-logic/activelogic-cs/Doc/Reference/Decorators.md

 Under the hood, most decorators are *stateful conditionals*:
 - They require data storage - be it a cooldown or latch, data is stored to keep track of the current state; for this reason, syntax does vary a little depending on whether you inline decorators (and let the API manage the data on your behalf) or declare it first.
 - Depending on how `Decorator( Params )` evaluates, `[ StatusExp ]` may be evaluated, or skip.

+## Life cycle

+Since decorators are stateful, on occasion it is appropriate to reset their state.
+In order to reset a decorator, invoke `Reset()`.
+Oftentimes, however, a decorator's life-cycle is managed on your behalf, and `Reset()` is called implicitly:

+- Inline decorators are automatically reset when the underlying task is reset.
+- Many decorators automatically reset 'on resume'.
+A resume occurs when control returns to a previously active execution path.

+If you are not using Unity, reset-on-resume requires a time manager; to provide your own time manager, implement `TimeManager` and assign `AbstractDecorator.timeManager`.

 ## Inline decorators